China Miéville

-Miéville has won numerous awards for his fiction, including the Arthur C. Clarke Award, British Fantasy Award, BSFA Award, Hugo Award, Locus Award and World Fantasy Awards.
-He holds the record for the most Arthur C Clarke Award wins (three).
-His novel Perdido Street Station was ranked by Locus as the 6th all-time best fantasy novel published in the 20th century.
+Miéville has won multiple awards for his fiction, including the Arthur C. Clarke Award, British Fantasy Award, BSFA Award, Hugo Award, Locus Award, and World Fantasy Awards.
+He holds the record for the most Arthur C. Clarke Award wins (three).
+His novel Perdido Street Station was ranked by Locus as the 6th best fantasy novel published in the 20th century.
 During 2012–13, he was writer-in-residence at Roosevelt University in Chicago.
 He became a Fellow of the Royal Society of Literature in 2015.

-Miéville is active in anti-capitalist politics in the United Kingdom and has previously been a member of the International Socialist Organization (US) and the short-lived International Socialist Network (UK).
+Miéville is active in left politics in the UK and has previously been a member of the International Socialist Organization (US) and the short-lived International Socialist Network (UK).
 He was formerly a member of the Socialist Workers Party, and in 2013 became a founding member of Left Unity.
 He stood for Regent's Park and Kensington North for the Socialist Alliance in the 2001 United Kingdom general election, gaining 1.2% of votes cast.
-He published his PhD thesis on Marxism and international law as a book in 2005.

 Early life and education

 Miéville was born in Norwich and brought up in Willesden, and has lived in London since early childhood.
+Miéville's parents separated soon after his birth, and he has said that he "never really knew" his father.
 He grew up with his sister Jemima and mother Claudia.
 His mother was a translator, writer and teacher, and the daughter of Leo Claude Vaux Miéville, whose wife Youla (née Harrison) was granddaughter of Edward Littleton, 4th Baron Hatherton.
 His parents chose his first name, China, from a dictionary, looking for a beautiful name.
-By virtue of his mother's birth in New York City, Miéville holds dual American and British citizenship.
-In 1982 his mother married Paul Lightfoot, who also has aristocratic connections; they divorced in 1992.
+By virtue of his mother's nationality, Miéville holds US citizenship in addition to British citizenship.
+In 1982 his mother married Paul Lightfoot, a maternal descendant of George Charles Mostyn, 6th Baron Vaux of Harrowden; they divorced in 1992.